scotthlee/injury-autocoding/README.md

   7. Overexertion and bodily reaction

 Events not belonging to one of these categories were marked with with code 99, making for a grand total of 48 event codes.
 Since each narrative only receives a single code, we formulated the problem as one of multiclass classification.

+### Model
+BERT stands for Bidirectional Encoder Representations from Transformers.
+One of the newer large-scale contextual language models, it's a good baseline for a wide variety of downstream NLP tasks.
+To learn more about how the base model is trained, check out the paper on [arXiv](https://arxiv.org/abs/1810.04805).
+To see how folks from Google implemented it in TensorFlow, check out the original [repo](https://github.com/google-research/bert) on GitHub, which we've also included here (but not updated in while, so you may want to pull down a fresh copy).

+For this project, we used an ensemble of 4 separate BERTs as our final classifier.
+To generate predicted codes for the test narratives, we average the predicted probabilities from the 4 models and then take the highest as the winner.
+We also tried blending and stacking, because [Kaggle](https://mlwave.com/kaggle-ensembling-guide/), but they didn't give us much gain over simple averaging, and so we went with the latter to reduce computational overhead.

 ### Code
 The main scripts are the two ```.bat``` files.
 To fine-tune the base BERT checkpoint on your own data, train the model with ```train.bat```, and then update the ckeckpoint number in the call to ```bert\run_classifer.py``` in ```test.bat``` to reflect the last checkpoint saved during training.
 To use our fine-tuned checkpoints to get predictions on your own data, simply run ```test.bat```, leaving the checkpoint number the same.
 In both cases, you'll want to have run ```src\preprocessing.py``` on your raw text files, which should have the structure outlined in the Data section below.